Newaukum River

 The Newaukum River is a tributary of the Chehalis River in the U.S. state of Washington.
 It has three main branches, the North Fork, South Fork, and Middle Fork Newaukum Rivers.
 The length of the three forks and the mainstem river is 56.7 mi.

 The river's name comes from the Upper Chehalis word náwaqwəm, meaning "big prairie".

+History

+The removal of salmon culverts on the Middle Fork of the Newaukum River were completed in 2019.
+Part of a $46.2 million statewide project overseen by the Brian Abbott Fish Barrier Removal Board, the elimination of the barriers provides the opportunity for the return of Coho salmon.

+The United States Geological Survey (USGS) monitors the river via calibrated "base flow" gauges.
+Due to reduced waterflow in summer 2023, the USGS could not use its gauge system to compare against historic lows of the water levels of the Newaukum.

+Course

 Mainstem

 Formed by the confluence of the North and South Forks in Newaukum Prairie, the mainstem Newaukum River flows generally west and north.
 After 10.9 mi, near the city of Chehalis, the Newaukum River empties into the Chehalis River, at Chehalis river mile 75.2.